quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 The new workflow will be orchestrated by the central Librarian tool and will consist of three main stages, each corresponding to a command passed to the Go `librariangen` container:

 1.  **`configure` (Onboarding):** For a new library, Librarian invokes the `librariangen` container to enrich a minimal request with Go-specific conventions (e.g., deriving module paths) and returns a full configuration to be stored in the repository's central `state.yaml`.
+See
 2.  **`generate` (Code Generation):** Librarian invokes the `librariangen` container to perform the core code generation.
 The container receives API definitions, invokes `protoc`, runs a custom Go post-processor, and writes the final, backward-compatible code to an `/output` directory.
 3.  **`build` (Validation):** Librarian copies the generated code into a full checkout of the `google-cloud-go` repository and invokes the `librariangen` container to run `go build` and `go test`, validating that the new code integrates correctly.